EmilyGarredQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](broken.JPG)

-To keep the legs from beaking again I insulated the connections then taped them together to stop them from bending and breaking again.
+To keep the legs from beaking again I insulated the connections then taped them together to stop them from bending and breaking.
 I also used longer wires from the transistor to the Microbut to allow for more maneuverability

 ![Image](fix.JPG)